IN Focus Podcast: Panelists discuss pandemic, controversy over election lawsuits

-INDIANAPOLIS – What are Indiana political insiders saying about the latest news on the pandemic What about the failed legal attempts backed by Indiana lawmakers seeking to overturn the Presidential election?
+INDIANAPOLIS – What are Indiana political insiders saying about the latest news on the pandemic and the newly approved vaccine?
+What about the failed legal attempts backed by Indiana lawmakers seeking to overturn the Presidential election?

 In a segment recorded Thursday afternoon, IN Focus panelists Laura Wilson, Adam Wren, Robin Winston and Mike Murphy discuss this week’s top stories, including the controversial Texas lawsuit ultimately rejected by the Supreme Court that was backed by Indiana’s current and newly-elected attorney general and by five Republican members of Indiana’s congressional delegation (Baird, Banks, Hollingsworth, Pence, Walorski).